aspnetzero/documents/doc/Development-Guide-Angular.md

 -   **Angular** project is designed so it can be **deployed separately** from the backend ASP.NET Core solution, to a different port in same server or to a different server.
-When it's deployed, it's actually a plan HTML+JS+CSS web application that can be served on any operating system and any web server.
+When it's deployed, it's actually a plain HTML+JS+CSS web application that can be served on any operating system and any web server.
 -   **Angular** solution consists of 2 fundamental modules:
     -   **AccountModule** is for login, register, remember password and